 Joshua received a BA from Washington University in St. Louis and subsequently lived in Jerusalem for seven years, completing an MA in Jewish Thought at Tel Aviv University.
-He also received rabbinic ordination from the Shalom Hartman Institute.
+He also received rabbinic ordination from the Shalom Hartman Institute and a doctorate in Jewish Education from the Jewish Theological Seminary.

-He is currently a doctoral student in Jewish Education at the Jewish Theological Seminary in New York, where his doctoral thesis focuses on the ways teachers of Jewish texts design curricular materials and how those materials mediate Jewish thought.
+Joshua also teaches in the Interreligious Studies Program at the Graduate Theological Union.
 His writing has been featured in The New Republic, Religion Dispatches, Shma: A Journal of Jewish Ideas and other publications.